papeg/xrt-rs/README.md

 ```

 ## Usage
-*Currently* the relevant names can be imported from `xrt_rs::components::...`.
+*Currently* the relevant names can be imported from `xrt_rs::...`.
 Every concept from the XRT API has a Rust equivalent (xrtBufferHandle -> XRTBuffer for example, etc.).
 This may be subject to change.

 ## Testing
 Currently the tests can not be run in parallel.